Please use the edit button when making requests as it gives me a link to the memorial.

 At one time or another, we have all looked at a cemetery and felt that the people buried there are not only long gone, they're also long forgotten.
 And if it happens to be our relatives or friends it can leave an especially empty feeling.
 But, Findagrave empowers us to put an end to those concerns.
 Therefore, I now view cemeteries as a place where people can be remembered and their stories saved and shared rather than lost.

 In 2002, I interviewed Marguerite (Barnes) Dow (1897-2003) of Mount Hope, Kansas.
-She said her grandfather, Armstead L. Barnes, told of riding off on his own horse to help the South win during the Civil War.
-I didn't think about it until later that Marguerite had lived in 3 centuries!
+She recalled her grandfather, Armstead L. Barnes (1843-1923), telling of riding off on his own horse to help the South win during the Civil War.
+I didn't fully focus on it until later that Marguerite had lived in 3 centuries!

 Courthouse janitor Daniel Cason died in 1911 in Newton, Kansas.
 The rest is that he was a former slave and Union Civil War soldier.
 A real survivor.